mptwaktusolat/app_waktu_solat_malaysia/README.md

 ## Report an issue / Feature request

 Found a bug (or bugs)?
-Report issue related to the app using in app problem reporter, or file them directly on [issue tracker](https://github.com/iqfareez/App-Waktu-Solat-Malaysia/issues).
+Report issue related to the app using in app problem reporter, or file them directly on [issue tracker](https://github.com/iqfareez/app_waktu_solat_malaysia/issues).

 Have an idea :bulb: that may benefit the app?
-Do not hesitate to submit your suggestion [here](https://github.com/iqfareez/App-Waktu-Solat-Malaysia/issues).
+Do not hesitate to [submit](https://github.com/iqfareez/app_waktu_solat_malaysia/issues) your suggestion.
 Really appreciated if you do.

 ## Discussion

-You can also use [**Discussions** ](https://github.com/iqfareez/App-Waktu-Solat-Malaysia/discussions) ask any question or suggesting any idea using.
+You can also use [**Discussions** ](https://github.com/iqfareez/app_waktu_solat_malaysia/discussions) ask any question or suggesting any idea using.
 Kita sembang2 santai je gituu :relaxed:

 ## Web app